INTP Personality: Traits, Relationships, Career Matches

 INTPs’ higher introversion can also manifest in a more restricted range of positive emotions.
 INTPs will be less likely than others to smile, laugh, show excitement and enthusiasm, raise their voice, or make small talk.

 INTPs are lower on Agreeableness

 Many INTPs fall into the lower range of Agreeableness.

 INTPs tend to be much lower on Big Five Agreeableness than most people.
-Agreeableness describes one’s need to maintain positive and warm relationships with others, or one’s willingness to some goals ahead of the feelings of others.
+Agreeableness describes one’s need to maintain positive and warm relationships with others, or one’s willingness to put personal goals ahead of the others’ feelings.

 Less agreeable people may also be described as more demanding, and many INTPs may fit this description.
 They will typically be less bothered by interpersonal conflicts and disagreements, and will find it easier to criticize or voice unpopular opinions than others.

 INTPs can vary widely in their level of Neuroticism.